-Attribute Description outputDecisions: Decision [1] This attribute lists the instances of Decision required to be output by this DecisionService.
-If present, this attribute lists the instances of Decision to be encapsulated in this DecisionService If present, this attribute lists the instances of Decision required as input by this DecisionService. inputData: InputData [0] If present, this attribute lists the instances of InputData required as input by this service
+Attribute Description outputDecisions: Decision [1] This attribute lists the instances of Decision required to be output by this DecisionService. encapsulatedDecisions: Decision [0] If present, this attribute lists the instances of Decision to be encapsulated in this DecisionService inputDecisions: Decision [0] If present, this attribute lists the instances of Decision required as input by this DecisionService. inputData: InputData [0] If present, this attribute lists the instances of InputData required as input by this service